ltelab/disdrodb/docs/source/quick_start.rst

 Please note that ``EPFL HYMEX_LTE_SOP3 10`` arguments refers to the ``data_source``, ``campaign name`` and ``station name`` respectively.

-4. Generate DISDRODB L0 and L1 products
+4. Generate DISDRODB L0, L1 and L2E products
 ----------------------------------------------

-Once the data are downloaded, we can start the generation of the DISDRODB L0 and L1 products.
+Once the data are downloaded, we can start the generation of the DISDRODB L0, L1 and L2E products.

 The DISDRODB L0 processing chain converts raw data into a standardized format, saving each day's data in a NetCDF file.

-The DISDRODB L1 processing chain ingests the L0C product files, performing quality checks, data homogenization, and filtering.
+The DISDRODB L1 processing chain ingests the L0C product files, aggregates data at user-defined temporal resolutions, performs quality checks, data homogenization, and apply an hydrometeor classification algorithm that allows to differentiate between rain, snow, mixed, and non-hydrometeor particles detected by the sensors.

+The DISDRODB L1 product forms the basis for generating DISDRODB L2 products, which provide advanced retrievals of drop size distribution moments and other microphysical parameters at user-defined temporal resolutions.

-To know more about the various DISDRODB products, please refer to the `DISDRODB Products <https://disdrodb.readthedocs.io/en/latest/products.html>`_ section.
+To know more about the various DISDRODB products and how to customize the processing, please refer to the `DISDRODB Products <https://disdrodb.readthedocs.io/en/latest/products.html>`_ section.

-Generating these products requires only two simple commands:
+Generating DISDRODB L0 and L1 products requires only two simple commands:

 .. code:: bash